 Power Roll

-A characters' power roll is a dice roll made using a dice that represents their basic physical bodily power, biased towards brute strength (and implicit weight or mass).
+A characters' power roll is a dice roll made using a dice that represents a one-time effort, often basic physical bodily power biased towards brute strength (and implicit weight or mass), but which can also imply aptitude and developed ability in the general sense.
 In the simplest game, this dice is the base dice (ie. the standard dice used to play by all players and the Game Master and that is involved in every major dice roll, and that represents a particular effort and skill expressed by the character essaying some action).

-The Power Role is usually contrasted against an Agility roll.
+The Power Role is often contrasted specifically against an Agility roll.
 The former being a roll centered on brute strength or body size (generally implying an essay requiring muscle or guts), and the latter being those rolls involving dexterity (that is, making use of the character's sinew statistic).

 If your game is centered around a simple ruleset, then everyone will likely use a power roll for most dice rolls (ie using the base dice for the core mechanic), and this roll acts as a roll of the body dice (ie. physical effort manifested).